-10 We note, as do Jaffe (2000) and Pisano (2006), that it is difficult to tease out cause and effect of "exogenous" policy changes and "endogenous" temporal variations when studying industries that evolved in the latter part of the 20th century, since landmark acts, court decisions and patent policy changes occurred in the context of, and were impacted by, strategic actions of key industry players.
-The "exogenous" changes in policy that impacted appropriability regimes have created temporal changes in many industries that gained prominence (in part due to these shifts) in the last quarter of the 20th century (Jaffe, 2000).
-Appropriability regimes in the information technology and biotechnology industries-industries that disparately form the basis of studies related to entrepreneurship and innovation-have strengthened substantially due to changes in policies and procedures at the US patent office, Justice Department, and Federal Trade Commission (Jaffe, 2000).
+11 We note, as do Jaffe (2000) and Pisano (2006), that it is difficult to tease out cause and effect of "exogenous" policy changes and "endogenous" temporal variations when studying industries that evolved in the latter part of the 20th century, since landmark acts, court decisions and patent policy changes occurred in the context of, and were impacted by, strategic actions of key industry players.
+The "exogenous" changes in policy that impacted appropriability regimes have created temporal changes in many industries that gained prominence (in part due to these shifts) in the last quarter of the 20th century (Jaffe, 2000) Appropriability regimes in the information technology and biotechnology industries-industries that disparately form the basis of studies related to entrepreneurship and innovation-have strengthened substantially due to changes in policies and procedures at the US patent office, Justice Department, and Federal Trade Commission (Jaffe, 2000).
 The reversal of attitudes regarding the "monopoly power" granted by patents as being pro-innovation rather than anticompetitive was followed by dramatic increases in establishment of property rights through patenting (Jaffe, 2000; Kortum and Lerner, 1999).
 These changes, coupled with the expansion of patent protection for software and financial services products and processes, impacted information technology in particular (Hall and Ziedonis, 2001; Jaffe, 2000; Kim and Marschke, 2005).
 Concurrently, changes in innovation policies for public funding (e.g. the Stevenson-Wydler Act and the Bayh-Dohl Act in 1980), coupled with the ability to patent research tools, had profound implications for increases in appropriability regimes in biotechnology and genomics (Jaffe, 2000).

-significant discretion by Patent Office examiners and the legal courts.
-In the early stages of the industry, when the development of the technology is uncertain and unknown ex ante, Merges and Nelson (1990) provide systematic evidence of legal controversies around the scope of patents awarded to innovators.
-The ability of early innovators to profit from technological development in several industries they study-including automobiles, aircrafts, disposable blade safety razors, synthetic materials and modern biotechnology-depended on the resolution of debates and courtroom battles around patent scope.
-The case studies illuminate the lack of clarity regarding the scope of claims of early patents, causing Jaffe (2000) to remark that "applying consistent standards for patentability may be particularly difficult in new and rapidly changing fields" (p 553).
-Definitions of patent scope become clearer as an industry matures.
+of patent scope become clearer as an industry matures.
 In part, this is due to the cumulativeness of innovations in an industry, inasmuch as later innovations build on earlier breakthroughs and are thus subject to stricter definitions of boundaries (Jaffe, 2000; Merges and Nelson, 1990).
 As Merges and Nelson (1990) note, in mature industries, "the issues relating to patent scope change largely because particular technologies become established (p 908)."
 Thus, even though these industries represent strong appropriability regimes in cross sectional comparisons, they nonetheless had a de facto period during the early stage of the industry life cycle where appropriability regimes were not well defined.

 The importance of the appropriability regime also increases over the life cycle.
 In the early stage of the industry, innovators may choose to not to utilize intellectual property protection-either due to lack of incentives or due to prevailing norms in their industries- even though they have access to intellectual property rights protection.
 In the early stages of an industry, the size of the market is small, and the potential of the technological applications are often unknown (Agarwal and Bayus, 2002; Jaffe, 2000; Merges and Nelson, 1990).
 Thus, innovators may be more prone to underestimate the returns from establishing property rights (Shah and Torrance, 2013).
 However, as the industries mature and grow in size, the returns from patenting increase (Hall and Ziedonis, 2001; Jaffe, 2000).
-This is not only because the marginal return from establishing property rights is higher given increased market size and competition (Jaffe, 2000), but also because ownership of intellectual property becomes more strategically important due to increases in thickets of intellectual property rights and cumulativeness of innovations (Hall and Ziedonis, 2001; Ziedonis, 2004).
+This is not only because the marginal return from establishing property rights is higher given increased market size and competition (Jaffe, 2000), but also because ownership of intellectual property rights and cumulativeness of innovations (Hall and Ziedonis, 2001; Ziedonis, 2004).